amjadsheikhs/composer-setup-for-code-sniffer/README.md

 ## Do the following steps in order:

-1. copy git-hooks/pre-commit from this repository to the root directory of your git repository
+1. Copy git-hooks/pre-commit from this repository to the root directory of your git repository

 2. Inside composer.json file, add a new event to `post-install-cmd` inside `scripts` like as under: